 Inez leaves behind her husband Freddie L McCain; 3 children: Michelle (Larry) Baker of Skipperville; Scott McCain of Troy; Christopher (Jessy) McCain of Flowery Branch, GA.
 4 grandchildren: Trenton McCain of Foley, Kayla (Coulter) Fulgham of Skipperville, Michael Noble of Skipperville, and Ava McCain of Foley.
 She also leaves behind her sister-n-law Patsy Welcher, niece Diane Welcher and nephew Leon (Tina) Welcher all of Alexander City; special friend Wesley Hester of Troy.
 She is preceded in death by her parents, Luther and Ina Belle Welcher; her parent-n-laws, Fred and Clara Mae McCain; brother, Clyde Welcher.

 The family would like to thank the staffs of Amedisys Home Health and Encompass Hospice for their compassion during Inez’s illness.

 Flowers will be accepted or you may contribute to her special children at the United Methodist Children’s Home, 314 Zelda Court, Suite 100, Montgomery, AL 36106.

-To send flowers to the family of Inez McCain, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Inez McCain, please visit Tribute Store